 According to Mr. Trong, dishes made from soybeans are medicine for people who have just recovered from illness and want to regain their health, people with mineral deficiencies, and people with rheumatism and gout.

 In addition, soybeans are also processed into fermented soybean protein.
-In traditional medicine, fermented soybean protein has a spicy and neutral taste, and has the effect of eliminating heat and treating colds with symptoms such as cough, fever without sweating, headache, abdominal discomfort, vomiting, fatigue, and insomnia.
+In traditional medicine, fermented soybean protein has a spicy and neutral taste, and has the effect of eliminating heat and treating external wind-colds with symptoms such as cough, fever without sweating, headache, abdominal discomfort, vomiting, fatigue, and insomnia.

-According to physician Trong, these soaked and dried soybean sprouts are a medicine to treat diseases including dizziness, vertigo, and numbness in the limbs due to cerebral ischemia, helping to increase cerebral circulation.
-Eating sprouted soybeans also has a strong preventive effect against atherosclerosis, dyslipidemia, myocardial infarction, and obesity.
+Physician Trong said that this soaked and dried soybean sprouts are a medicine to treat diseases including dizziness, vertigo, numbness and weakness in the limbs due to cerebral ischemia, helping to increase cerebral circulation.
+Eating sprouted soybeans also has a strong effect in preventing atherosclerosis, dyslipidemia, myocardial infarction, and obesity.

-According to the document “Medicinal plants and herbs of Vietnam” by Professor Do Tat Loi, soybeans are a nutritious and easily digestible food, helping to form muscles, bones, tendons, provide energy, balance cells and provide minerals.
+According to the document “Medicinal plants and herbs of Vietnam” by Professor Do Tat Loi, soybeans are a nutritious and easily digestible food, helping to form muscles, bones, tendons, providing energy, balancing cells and providing minerals.
 Soybeans contain protein with a bitter, spicy and cool taste, which has the effect of releasing gas, relieving pain and relieving stress.

-In Yunnan (China), soybeans are used to treat edema, foot qi poisoning, jaundice, rheumatism, postpartum epilepsy, aphasia, and abscesses.
+In Yunnan (China), soybeans are used to treat edema, foot qi poisoning, jaundice, rheumatism, postpartum epilepsy, aphasia, and tumors and swelling.
 Soybeans also help treat yin deficiency and heat, and spontaneous sweating.

 Some remedies using soybeans